-In addition to the subject-matter distribution requirements outlined above. each candidate for the B.A.
+In addition to the subject-matter distribution requirements outlined above, each candidate for the B.A.
 Degree is expected to meet the two requirements described below.

 - (1) Proficiency in Written Expression.
 All candidates for Edison College degrees must demonstrate a proficiency in written expression prior to completion of degree requirements.
 The usual method of meeting this requirement is by passing an English composition test under the Thomas Edison College Examination Program (TECEP).
-This examination is described of page 76.
+This examination is described on page 67.
 Students may also meet the requirements through one of several alternative methods, which are described on page 60. - (2) Pre-Graduation Conference.
 After completing a minimum of 80 credits of work, every candidate for the B.A.
 Degree, determined to be ready by the Office of Academic Programs, will be assessed by means of a personal interview (or other means when appropriate) conducted by consultant faculty.
 The purpose of the interview is to determine that the candidate demonstrates an acceptable understanding of basic concepts in the chosen Area Concentration (or specialization if pertinent) and where appropriate, can apply those concepts to given problems, issues, and situations.
-The student is given the opportunity to suggest appropriate topics for the conference, Program Advisors will assist students in preparing for the conference.
-Waiver of the Pre-Graduation Conference may be appropriate if the - student meets one of the following criteria:
+The student is given the opportunity to suggest appropriate topics for the conference.
+Program Advisors will assist students in preparing for the conference. - student meets one of the following criteria: